A Survey on Point-of-Interest Recommendations Leveraging Heterogeneous Data: Discussion

 \section{Discussion}

-In this section, we further elaborate upon the results obtained in Section \ref{A Landscape of Research}, specifically discussing the application of multiple data types and methods for integrating heterogeneous data in the field of POI recommendations.
-We shall further identify existing gaps in current research and explore potential future directions and research opportunities.
+In this section, we further elaborate upon the results obtained in Section \ref{A Landscape of Research}, specifically discussing the application of multiple information types and methods for integrating heterogeneous data in the field of POI recommendation.
+We also identify existing gaps and explore potential research opportunities for tourism-related POI recommendation.